Boston Mayor Michelle Wu, target of the Trump administration, will face Josh Kraft in fall election

 “Sanctuary policies like those pushed by Mayor Wu not only attract and harbor criminals but protect them at the peril of law-abiding American citizens," Assistant Secretary Tricia McLaughlin said in a statement.

+Speaking to her cheering supporters Tuesday night, Wu repeatedly took aim at Trump as well as Kraft and said the results showed that Boston “was not for sale” and that the mayor should answer to the “people of Boston, not a handful of billionaire donors.”

+“The next eight weeks are about the remaining two names on the ballot.
+It’s a test of who we are.
+It’s a test of whether we believe in our city as a place of possibility and promise, whether Boston will keep going as a home for everyone,” she said.
+“It’s a test of whether Boston can still be that beacon of freedom, whether 250 years later, with tyranny again at our door, whether Boston still got it.”

 Kraft, a fellow Democrat and a nonprofit leader, injected millions of his own personal money into his campaign and set records for spending in a Boston mayoral preliminary election.
-Kraft has also been critical of Trump's attacks.
-He has pushed Wu particularly hard on housing, saying she hasn’t done enough to increase options and affordability in Boston.
+He has also been critical of Trump's attacks and has pushed Wu particularly hard on housing, saying she hasn’t done enough to increase options and affordability in Boston.

+Speaking to Ironworkers Local 7 in South Boston, Kraft said he was running because residents deserved to have a mayor “who listened to them” and would “deliver better streets, better schools, and a better future for them today.”
+He argued Wu was talking about Trump to distract from her record.

+“I got into this fight because every day, I heard that too many people across Boston felt like that they don’t have a seat at the table,” he told supporters.
+“This campaign has never been about chasing headlines or currying favor with the political chattering class.
+It’s been about listening.”

 Wu and Kraft bested two other candidates in the preliminary election: former school district committee member and veteran Robert Cappucci and community activist Domingos Darosa.